 The reading and reconstruction of the bee (Gardiner, Sign-list L4) is uncertain.

-Few Middle Kingdom monuments of high priests of Ptah are preserved.
-Most of them are of outstanding quality, confirming their high social status.
+Few Middle Kingdom monuments of the high priests of Ptah are preserved.
+Of those that are, most are of outstanding quality, confirming their high social status.
 The Hazor statue adds an invaluable example to this small corpus.
-The statue type of a person squatting on the ground is not common in the Middle Kingdom but does appear already under Senusret I in a series of statues for the 'treasurer' Mentuhotep (Paris, Louvre A123, A124, AF 9915: Delange 1987, 55-86, 78).
-There are some further examples dating to the late Twelfth or Thirteenth Dynasty.
-One late Middle Kingdom statue in a similar pose is uninscribed (Metropolitan Museum 30.8.76: Hayes 1953, fig. 151, on. p.
+Statues of a person squatting on the ground are uncommon in the Middle Kingdom but do appear already under Senusret I in a series of sculptures for the 'treasurer' Mentuhotep (Paris, Louvre A123, A124, AF 9915: Delange 1987, 55-86, 78).
+There are some further examples of such dating to the late Twelfth or Thirteenth Dynasty.
+One late Middle Kingdom statue of a figure in a similar pose is uninscribed (Metropolitan Museum 30.8.76: Hayes 1953, fig. 151, on. p.
 214; see FIGURE.
 2).
-At 13.5 cm in height statue is the relatively small, but still attests to the type for this period.
-Another small scale example is the statue of Senebu and his family (Metropolitan Museum 56.136: Oppenheim, 2015).
-A last Middle Kingdom example is the sitting statue of the 'princess' Sobeknakht, made in bronze and showing a child on her lap (Hill 2015, 109).
-The statue type is also attested in the New Kingdom, including the statue of the 'treasurer' Sobekhotep in the Egyptian Museum in Cairo (CG 1090: Borchardt 1934, 51, Blatt 162), and that of the 'scribe' Amenemhat found at Buhen (University of Pennsylvania Museum E10980; Silverman 1997, 134-135).
+At 13.5 cm in height, the statue is relatively small, but still attests to this period’s type.
+Another small-scale example is the statue of Senebu and his family (Metropolitan Museum 56.136: Oppenheim, 2015).
+A final Middle Kingdom example is the bronze seated statue of 'Princess' Sobeknakht, with a child on her lap (Hill 2015, 109).
+This statue type also existed in the New Kingdom, as can be seen in the figure of the 'treasurer' Sobekhotep in the Egyptian Museum in Cairo (CG 1090: Borchardt 1934, 51, Blatt 162), and that of the 'scribe' Amenemhat discovered in Buhen (University of Pennsylvania Museum E10980; Silverman 1997, 134-135).

-Nebipu is also known from a statue showing once three high priests (only two figures are preserved).
-Its inscriptions indicate that he was the son of the high priest of Ptah Sehetepibre-ankh-nedjem.
-On stylistic grounds, the statue group may be dated to the late Middle Kingdom, perhaps under Senusret III (Delange 2015).
-Furthermore, a high priest of Ptah Nebipuenra appears in a series of depictions of famous individuals of the past on the New Kingdom tomb relief known as the 'Daressy-fragment', and might possibly be a fuller form of the name of the same person (Wildung 1984, 14, fig. 4; Mathieu 2012, 831).
-The latter identification would again point to the great importance of this priest.
+Nebipu also appears in a group statue portraying three high priests (only two of which are preserved).
+The inscriptions on it indicate that he was the son of Sehetepibre-ankh-nedjem, the high priest of Ptah.
+On stylistic grounds, the group statue may be dated to the late Middle Kingdom, perhaps to the reign of Senusret III (Delange 2015).
+A high priest of Ptah Nebipuenra, which may be a fuller form of the same person’s name (Wildung 1984, 14, fig. 4; Mathieu 2012, 831), also appears in a series of depictions of famous historical individuals on the New Kingdom tomb relief known as the 'Daressy-fragment'.
+Such an identification would again point to the great importance of this priest.

-List of high priest of Ptah, dating to the Middle Kingdom
+List of high priests of Ptah, dating to the Middle Kingdom

-(those only attested on the Third Intermediate Period ancestor stone Berlin 23673 are marked with an *).
+(those attested only on the Third Intermediate Period ancestor stone Berlin 23673 are marked with an *).

 *Ptahemhab (Berlin 23673).
 Date: Mentuhotep II.